Danicodes/6-express-react/readme.md

 export default FormCreateRecipe;
 ```

-Note the difference between what we are doing here for handling state change for inputs vs. how we accomplished the same task in previous classes.
+Note the difference between what we are doing here: handling state change for inputs vs. how we accomplished the same task in previous classes.
 (Examine the console output.)

 We are using ES6 [computed property names](https://ui.dev/computed-property-names/) which allow you to have an expression (a piece of code that results in a single value like a variable or function invocation) be computed as a property name on an object.